housni/sheldon/README.md

 After I started, I wanted to find out how far I could push Bash.
 Bash is really meant for simple scripting.
 It's not an OOP language.
 But, experimenting with it was fun and this is exactly that, an experiment.
 A lot of the things in this framework should really be done with a more suitable tool like Perl or Python.

 A lot of the functions and coding style is deeply inspired by [li₃](https://github.com/UnionOfRAD/lithium) aka Lithium.
-A developer familiar with li₃ is likely to find Sheldon easy to deal with...if only Leonard had such luck!
+PHP and Ruby have also influenced the syntax, somewhat.
+A developer familiar with these three is likely to find Sheldon easy to deal with...if only Leonard had such luck!

 ## Requirements